 For example, although Mininet OpenFlow emulator can be used as a rapid prototyping for Software-Defined Networks, it has several serious drawbacks and limitations.
 As said in its own technical paper published in ACM Hotnets 2010, the most significant limitation of Mininet is its lack of performance fidelity because it provides no guarantee that a host in Mininet that is ready to send a packet will be scheduled promply to send the packet and it provides no guarantee that all switches in Mininet will forward packets at the same rate.
 The packet forwarding capability of a switch in Mininet is unpredictable as it depends on the numbers of hosts and switches that must be multiplexed over a CPU in Mininet.
-As a result, Mininet can only be used to test the behavior of a controller application program but cannot be used to study any network/application performance (e.g., end-to-end achieved throughput or experienced delay) of a data flow in an OpenFlow network controlled by the controller.
+As a result, Mininet can only be used to test the behavior of a controller application program but cannot be used to accurately study network/application performances (e.g., end-to-end achieved throughput or experienced delay) of a data flow in an OpenFlow network controlled by the controller.

 In contrast, EstiNet 8.0, when running in the simulation mode, accurately simulates the properties of the links that connect simulated OpenFlow switches.
 These properties include link bandwidth, link delay, link downtime, and the medium access control (MAC) protocol used over the link (e.g., IEEE 802.3 or IEEE 802.11, etc.).
 As a result, performance evaluation of data flows or the whole OpenFlow network can be accurately studied in EstiNet 8.0.
 Furthermore, since during simulation, the advancement of the simulation clock is accurately controlled by EstiNet 8.0, the performance simulation results of EstiNet 8.0 are always realistic and repeatable, totally unaffected by the number of OpenFlow switches and hosts simulated by it.
 These unique and superior properties are in sharp contrast to those of Mininet and other OpenFlow network simulators and emulators.